changtimwu/react-boilerplate-mst-ts/README.md

 ```

 ## web3.js
-You might be curious the ugly `patchweb3` task.
+You might be curious the ugly `postinstall` task, which patching the installed web3js module.

 The official TS typing of web3.js is terrible.
 Typing overriding through `"include"` in `tsconfig.json` works however it
 conflict with react's hot reload.
 This issus is discussed here(https://github.com/wmonk/create-react-app-typescript/issues/245)